cloudmesh-community/book/chapters/prg/python/python-subprocess.md

 * args are a sequence of program arguments or it can be a single string.

-If the arguments is a sequence, then by default, the first item in args is the program to execute.
+If the argument is a sequence, then by default, the first item in args is the program to execute.
 If args is a string, the interpretation is platform-dependent which will see next.
 Unless stated specifically, it is recommended to pass args as a sequence.